Pyrmont, New South Wales: Heavy rail

 Pyrmont is a future rapid transit station that will be built as part of the Sydney Metro West project.

 Parks

 St Bartholomew's Park is a small park on the corner of Bowman Street and Cross Street, created in 1954 after the demolition of numbers 113-115 Bowman Street.
 The park is named after St Bartholomew's Church which once stood nearby on Point Street (now a block of apartments at 22 Point Street).

-Pyrmont Park is located in the northern tip of the peninsula, overlooking Balmain East, and extends south along the coast up to the beginning of Harris Street.
+Pirrama Park (previous known as Pyrmont Point Park) is located in the northern tip of the peninsula, overlooking Balmain East, and extends southwest along the coast to Elizabeth Macarthur Bay and the beginning of Harris Street, along Pirrama Road.

-Pirrama Park is located in the west of the suburb, on Pirrama Road.
 The land was previously a base for the Water Police; the City of Sydney acquired it in 2005 and developed the area into a 1.8ha recreational space, with cafes, barbeque facilities and children's play equipment.

+Giba Park sits atop the cliff overlooking Pirrama Park.

+Waterfront Park is near the western extreme of the suburb, near the Glebe Island Bridge.

+Other parks in Pyrmont include The Knoll, Carmichael Park, Jones Street Pocket Park, Ballaarat Park, Metcalfe Park, Pyrmont Bay Park, Bank Street Foreshore Park, and Refinery Square.